gregbkr/elk-dashboard-v5-docker/README.md

-## RUN LOGGING INFRA FOR SECURITY AND PERF : ELK STACK
+## DEPLOY A LOGGING INFRA : ELK STACK

 # WORK IN PROGRESS!!